Architecture

 The cache format reflects the canonical data model and overlays as computed at data load time.
 All filtering, policy intelligence, and tab workflows can operate seamlessly over in-memory or cached data; the data repository manages de-duplication and versioning.

 Cache management includes import, export, snapshotting, refreshing, and selection of caches—all directly exposed via the Settings Tab.
-See CONTEXT_data_repo.md and CONTEXT_settings_tab.md for more details.
+Maintainers can see the data repository context and settings context for more details.

 Settings